gaucho1978/BACCAble/docs/architecture/MENU_UX.md

 ## Personalization and actions

-1. In `Settings → Favorites`, RES adds/removes the selected page. `ON` marks a favorite.
+1. In `Settings → Favorites`, RES adds/removes the selected page. `Ø` marks a favorite.
 Gasoline and diesel each have a six-page limit; I4/V6 share the gasoline list.
 2. In `Fav. order`, select an item with RES; `*` marks move mode.
 Move it with the direction controls and press RES again to finish.
 Movement stops at